Accessibility statement

 We have worked hard to make sure our site is accessible to everyone.
 This has involved reviewing content, refining the navigation and making technical changes to ensure we are compliant with the web content accessibility guidelines.

-With this in mind, we are always looking to improve accessibility and there are some parts of this website which are still not fully accessible and examples include:
+With this in mind, we are always looking to improve accessibility and there are some parts of this website which are not fully accessible.
+For examples, please see our ‘non-accessible content’ heading further down the page.

 We are always looking to improve the accessibility of this website.